The GFMD and the Global Compact on Migration

 In light of this report and the explicit mandate given to the GFMD, the GFMD Chair Ecuador co-organized with the Governments of Bahrain and the Philippines the first GFMD Thematic Workshop on GCM Implementation on 21-22 March 2019 in Geneva.

 Furthermore, the GFMD 2019 Chair convened a Member States-led consultation on the relationship between the GFMD and the GCM on 4 April 2019.
 At this consultation, members of the GFMD community reaffirmed the GFMD's added value and complementary nature to the GCM, particularly its provision of a space to discuss contentious issues, explore linkages between migration and development, and engage with a diverse range of stakeholders.
 Particularly, the GFMD was seen as a potential forum for peer-learning to support States' implementation of the GCM.

-- Text of the GCM
+- Final text of the GCM

-- Zero Draft of the IMRF modalities (June 2019)
+- IMRF modalities

 - GFMD Thematic Recollection (2007-2017) [FR] [ES] [executive summary]

 - GFMD Dialogue on GCM Implementation, 4 September 2018 (highlights)